hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

     - if MCQ, no enough choices for answers
 - types
     - questionairres
+        - stuff
             - distributed among people
+        - may affect accuracy
+            - people might not answer questions truthfully
+            - people may be biased
+            - questions maybe badly phrased
+            - cant expand on what the question means
+            - MCQs dont have sufficient number of answers
+            - possibility of people collecting data making errors
+        - disadvantages
+            - not taken seriously by people, ignored.
     - interview
+        - stuff
             - if question is not clear, we get irrelevant answers
+            - more time consuming
+            - as should interview everyone individually
+        - may affect accuracy
+            - can clarify the answer
+            - can ask questions based on previous answers
+            - includes open-ended questions
+                - so, its hard to quantify
+            - possibility of people collecting data making errors
+        - advantages
+            - ask questions based on previous answers
+            - can aks more in-depth follow up questions
+            - can interpret body language (eg: facial expressions)
+            - tends to be taken more seriously by people
+            -
     - observation
         - might be inaccurate
             - people act different
             - because they know that they are being monitored

     - data logging
+        - description (short)
             - sensors used to gather data that could be processed & interpreted
+        - description (long)
+            - automatic collection and storage of data
+            - using a computer and sensors to collect data
+            - this data is analyzed
+            - results are output in the form of graphs/charts
+            - data is collected over a period of time
+                - continuously at regular intervals
+            - analysis usually requires special software
-- examples
+            - examples of physical variables that can be logged:
+                - temperature
+                - sound
+                - light
+                - pressure, etc...
+        - sound level monitor
+            - example: (in streets)
+                - more noise = more traffic
+                - less noise = less traffic

 ### Indirect Data Sources